-Legal basis (claim) of the processing of data Point f) of Article 6(1) GDPR: processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
+The organizers will ensure the setting up of locations where there will be no photo taken (off-camera) - except the speakers.
+Legal basis (claim) of the Point f) of Article 6(1) GDPR: processing is necessary for the purposes processing of data of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.
 The legitimate interests of the University and the community: promoting and documenting the University's conferences and events, informing the public, and promoting the intellectual values of the University for the benefit of the community.
-Duration of data processing Until the article using the photo or recording is stored.
-Data processor The data controller does not use data processor.
+Duration of data processing Until the article using the photo is stored.